 TIP #6 – How Long Does Broken Shoulder Pain Last?

-The answer to that depends on your pain tolerance.
-I think mine is pretty high, but I was amazed that it was still very painful at four weeks.
-By five weeks, I had turned the proverbial corner into “tenderness” unless I did something inadvertent that hurt it.
+I think my tolerance is pretty high, but I was amazed that I was still in a lot of pain at four weeks.
+By five weeks, I had turned the proverbial corner into “tenderness” unless I did something inadvertent that bumped my upper arm bone or moved my arm too far.

 Today it is 8 weeks since the fracture.
 I have been out of the sling entirely since Week 6.